-The Department of Public Instruction will not receive complete audited data until later in the school year and due to the range of cost data from the participating school districts and Independent Charter schools we are not able to provide any estimated payments.
-The High Cost Transportation Aid payment is calculated with new data each year and making budgeting difficult.
+The Department of Public Instruction (DPI) will not receive complete audited data until later in the school year and due to the range of cost data from the participating school districts and Independent Charter schools we are not able to provide any estimated payments.
+The High Cost Transportation Aid payment is calculated with new data each year, thus making budgeting difficult.

 Determination of School District Payments

 Two pieces of information from the prior school year will be used to determine the school district payments:

-- Audited transportation cost (Fund 10 only) that's available in April.
+- audited transportation cost (Fund 10 only) that's available in April; and

 - audited membership for the previous school year.